d4rkr00t/evo/README.md

 - [ ] Pretty print duration
 - [ ] Watch file changes during task run
   - [ ] Update FileSystem cache only when a file changes
-- [ ] FileSystem module
-  - [ ] In memory cache of file checksums, update only when update time of a file changed
-    - [ ] Preserve cache on disk
-  - [ ] Add / remove files from cache
-  - [ ] Error handling
 - [ ] More commands
   - [ ] `evo add dep@ver` to add a dependency
   - [ ] `evo remove dep` to remove a dependency